Most frequent questions and answers

 Initial support will include tokenized DKK, EUR and USD.
 ARYZE aims to be the primary payment infrastructure supporting global payments between individuals, businesses and IOT devices all over the world.
 More and more fiat and crypto-currencies will be added over time including dominant reserve currencies like Japanese Yen and USD but also more exotic currencies like Argentinian Pesos, South African Rand and Indian Rupee, Philippine Peso etc.

-Corporations and businesses to opt in to our ecosystem is that they can accept and complete payments in a secure, low-risk system without being subject to traditional transaction fees that they are otherwise used to – furthermore, they will have access to a range of liquidity management and analytical tools for internal operations as well as have all the capabilities that will come with the increasing innovation within blockchain and cryptocurrencies.
+The incentive for corporations and businesses to opt in to our ecosystem is that they can accept and complete payments in a secure, low-risk system without being subject to traditional transaction fees that they are otherwise used to – furthermore, they will have access to a range of liquidity management and analytical tools for internal operations as well as have all the capabilities that will come with the increasing innovation within blockchain and cryptocurrencies.
 These include but are not limited to peer to peer lending, micro-payments, automated escrow-services, automated Insurance and much more to come.

 The first thing that will happen if a national digital currency is launched is that corporations will place most of their excess short-term liquidity in the national currency — bypassing bank deposits, which will ultimately undermine the way banking traditionally works.